 Mr. Misadventures had all the time in the world to take photos in all the interesting angles he likes to take!

 Kiyomizu-dera Temple is a Buddhist temple established in 778 on the side of the Otowa Mountain, specifically the Otowa Waterfall in the eastern part of Kyoto, and gets its name from the fall’s pure waters.
 Kiyomizu-dera literally means “Pure Water Temple.”
 (More information about the temple can be found on their website.)
 The temple is part of a huge park with other buildings and it took us several hours to make our way through, granted Mr. Misadventures took at least a thousand photos which forced me to do a lot of people watching!
+It is also an amazing place to see autumn leaves in Kyoto.

 There several building, shrines, temples, halls.
 All beautiful.
 I am not sure if I would have enjoyed it as much at night.
 In the evening the maple trees are lit up, which is nice but in the daylight, you get to see all the intricacies of the buildings.